 Cut steel (actually more dark gray than black in color) pieces consist of cast-steel studs and beads that are pierced or faceted, then arranged in patterns and packed closely together, and finally screwed or riveted, onto a metal back.
-The "backs appear to be honeycombed with tiny pins," as Stockhammer puts it.
+The "backs appear to be honeycombed with tiny pins," notes Stockhammer.
 Cut steel feels cool to the touch, and should have grayish sparkle.
 There also may be signs of rust.

 French jet beads are sometimes roughly molded or hand-faceted to look like jet, but will be heavier in weight and cold to the touch when compared to the warmth of genuine jet.
-"If you have a loupe, and detect any chips, they will be curved, striated and almost oval in shape—like a chip in a mirror or glass," Stockhammer noted of French jet.
+"If you have a loupe, and detect any chips, they will be curved, striated, and almost oval in shape—like a chip in a mirror or glass," Stockhammer notes of French jet.

-Developed in the early 19th century and perfected in the 1860s, this type of glass was manufactured in France—hence the name—though also in Austria, England, Germany, and what is now the Czech Republic.
+Developed during the early 19th century and perfected during the 1860s, this type of glass was manufactured in France (hence the name), though also in Austria, England, Germany, and what is now the Czech Republic.
 Because it was much cheaper to produce than authentic jet, French jet became the premier source of modestly-priced mourning and fashion jewelry, like the sash pin shown here, during this period.

-Highly flexible yet durable, it was first used in the 1840s for jewelry.
+Highly flexible yet durable, it was first used during the 1840s for jewelry.
 In the latter 19th century, it was employed as a less expensive substitute for jet in mourning jewelry.